cofide/connect-reference/README.md

 ## Multi-mesh with cofidectl

-Run this script to deploy two federated trust zones in Kind clusters with Istio using cofidectl.
+Run this script to deploy two federated trust zones in Kind clusters with Istio using cofidectl with Cofide SPIRE.
 An Istio gateway and a Cofide Federated Service are created in one of the clusters.
 Validates the deployment with multi-mesh ping-pong.